dorkbox/JavaBuilder/README.md

 OR, for a "real world" example

- - See the example code in the wiki, which is what is used to build OAK
+ - See the build code in the "build" directory, which is the build code used to build OAK
+   - If you want to compile it yourself, copy the entire contents of the libs directory into the dist directory.
- - Then, java -jar libs/OAK.jar build oak
+   - Then (from the project root), java -jar dist/OAK.jar build oak
+   (note: make sure that you have the java JDK installed!)